-Type of Problem Assessment

-Correlation between drug therapy & medical Are there medications listed without a diagno sis?

-problems Are there any diagnoses that are not treated?)

-3. Are there any medications that are physically

-present that cannot be identified? (ambulator y care

-setting drug review) -

-4. Is health literacy a possible issue to negative ly

-impact optimal outcomes?

-5. Are there any cultural factors that need to be

-addressed in the patient care?

-Appropriate Drug Selection What is the comparative efficacy of the chose en

-medications?

-2. Are there any safety issues with current

-medications?

-3. Has the therapy been tailored to this individu al?

-(consider liver/renal/dietary/schedule of

-medications)

-4. Can adherence be achieved with regimen or

-product selected?

-Drug Regimen Are doses & dosing frequencies appropriate: or this

-patient?

-Is PRN use for those medications appropriate ?
+Type of Problem Assessment Correlation between drug therapy Are there medications listed without a diagnosis? & medical problems Are there any diagnoses that are not treated?
+3. Are there any medications that are physically present that cannot be identified? (ambulatory care setting drug review) 4.
+Is health literacy a possible issue to negatively impact optimal outcomes?
+5. Are there any cultural factors that need to be addressed in 5.
+Are there any cultural factors that need to be addressed in the patient care?
+Appropriate Drug Selection What is the comparative efficacy of the chosen medications?
+2. Are there any safety issues with current medications?
+3. Has the therapy been tailored to this individual? (consider liver/renal/dietary/schedule of medications) 4.
+Can adherence be achieved with regimen or product selected?
+Drug Regimen Are doses & dosing frequencies appropriate for this patient?
+2. Is PRN use for those medications appropriate?
 3. Is the route and dosage form appropriate?
 4. Is there a health literacy issue?
 Therapeutic Duplication Is there any duplication in therapy?

-2. If so do you need to make a recommendation 1?

-Drug Allergy or Intolerance Is the patient allergic to or intolerant of any

-0 0, medications currently being taken?

-2. Is the patient allergic to or intolerant to any
+2. If so do you need to make a recommendation?
+Drug Allergy or Intolerance Is the patient allergic to or intolerant of any medications currently being taken?
+2. Is the patient allergic to or intolerant to any chemically- related medications?

-chemically-related medications?

 Interactions Are there any drug-drug interactions?

-Are any medications contraindicated given page 2. atient

-characteristics & current/past disease states'

-3. Are there any drug lab test interactions?
+Are any medications contraindicated given patient characteristics & current/past disease states?
+Are there any drug lab test interactions?
 4. Are there any drug-nutrient interactions?

-Social and Recreational Drug Use Can patient's social drug use history be obtained. ned

-• and does it impact current situation?

-2. Could the use of social drugs be related to pa atient
+Social and Recreational Drug Use Can patient's social drug use history be obtained and does it impact current situation?
+Could the use of social drugs be related to patient symptoms/problems?
+Could the sudden decrease or discontinuation of social drugs be related to patient symptoms?

-symptoms/problems?

-3. Could the sudden decrease or discontinuatio n of

-social drugs be related to patient symptoms?

-Failure to Receive Therapy Identify why patient has not received or not

-• complied with drug therapy.
+Failure to Receive Therapy Identify why patient has not received or not complied with drug therapy.
 Financial Reasons Is the medication chosen cost effective?
 2. Does the cost of drug therapy represent a financial hardship for the patient?
-Patient's Drug Therapy Awareness Does the patient know the purpose of the medication?
-2. Does the patient understand how to take all medications?
-Does the patient have knowledge of side effects of each medication?
+Patient's Drug Therapy Does the patient know the purpose of the medication?
+Awareness 2.
+Does the patient understand how to take all medications?
+3. Does the patient have knowledge of side effects of each medication?
 4. Are there opportunities to provide education?
 Preventive Care Services Evaluate current immunization status?
-2. Is the patient in need of other health care services (labs, mental health, dietary, CDE, osteoporosis screening etc.)?
+Is the patient in need of other health care services (labs, mental health, dietary, CDE, osteoporosis screening etc.)?